totalspectrum/flexprop/samples/vga/README.txt

 std_text_routines.spinh are utility functions to provide things like printing strings or numbers in hex and decimal.

-There are a number of sample drivers (see my github repository for all of them; in FlexGUI I'm just including the 800x600 one).
+There are a number of sample drivers:

+vgatext_640x480.spin is the 640x480 version, supporting 80x30 characters
 vgatext_800x600.spin is the 800x600 version, supporting 100x40 characters

+These basically just define some constants, set up the font to use, and then include the vga_text_routines.spinh to provide the actual driver code.

 Operation
 ---------
-Tiles must always be 8 pixels wide.
+Tiles must always be either 8 or 16 pixels wide.
 Theoretically they can be any height, but the demos use 16 pixels (15 for the 800x600, which is achieved by just ignoring the first row of an 8x16 font).
+The code has are been tested with 8x8 and 16x32 font.
+The font data must be laid out as an image that is FONT_WIDTH*256 pixels wide and FONT_HEIGHT pixels high.

 The character data is ROWS*COLS*CELL_SIZE bytes long.
 CELL_SIZE is the number of bytes each character takes, and may be either 1, 2, 4 or 8.